 In an effort to decrease congestion during check-in we are staggering check-in times based on the first letter of the camper's last name.
-Due to our changes in arrival procedures for summer 2022 we ask that you please adhere to your designated drop off time.
+Due to our changes in arrival procedures for summer 2023 we ask that you please adhere to your designated drop off time.
 We thank you for your cooperation.

 1:00 p.m.
 A-F 1:30 p.m.
 G-M 2:00 p.m.
-N-S 2:30 p.m -- --
+N-S 2:30 p.m.
+T-Z

+CHECK-IN PROCEDURES

-CHECK-IN PROCEDURES (Due to the pandemic our check in procedures have changed) We make every effort to move your child through the check-in process as quickly as we can.
+We make every effort to move your child through the check-in process as quickly as we can.
 We ask for your patience and understanding when delays occur.